craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 - *Weight* You may weigh anywhere from 140 to 240 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 35 feet per round.
-- When you hit with an unarmed melee attack, you may add an additional 1d4 slashing damage to the normal damage of the attack.
+- When you hit with an unarmed melee attack, you may add an additional 1d4 slashing damage to the damage you would normally deal.
 - When you reduce a creature to 0 hit points with a melee attack on your turn, you may use a bonus action to move up to half your speed and make an unarmed melee attack.